Ultrajai/PastProjects/README.md

 Personal Project 1 - Rubix Slider Game
   - This was code created back in 2016 when I was still in my twelfth grade
-  - I made some bad design choices as I was just coding how I liked without regard to proper methods
   - This code was created around the time I decided I wanted to pursue software engineering in University
   - One of the only games I luckily saved on a separate USB before my previous computer broke
   - its not finished but shows where I came from